Both culinary and decorative, oregano is one of the most rewarding herbs to grow.

-Available in several varieties and cultivars, with each offering its own unique flavor and aroma, growing oregano (Origanum) is popular with many home gardeners.
-The culinary herb is often used in soups, salads, meat dishes and pizza, especially in Italian and Mexican cuisine.
-Hardy perennial plants grow 18-30 inches tall.
+Available in several varieties and cultivars – with each offering its own unique flavor – growing oregano (Origanum) is popular with many home gardeners.
+Native to the Mediterranean, these attractive plants do well tucked in rock gardens and terraces and thrive in containers or pots.

-Like most Mediterranean herbs, oregano is very easy to grow and requires little water.
-Sandy soil is best, but the plant will grow in almost any garden conditions.
+A member of the mint family, oregano is very easy to grow and requires little water.
+Sandy soil is best, but the plant is not fussy and will grow in almost any garden conditions.
 It thrives in full sun (leaves may lose flavor when grown in shade) and a location sheltered from high winds.
 Most species can tolerate a moderate freeze.
-Mulch over the plant with compost, leaves or straw if winters are severe (watch How to Grow an Herb Garden — video).
+Mulch over the plant with organic compost, leaves or straw if winters are severe (watch How to Grow an Herb Garden — video).

 How to Plant:

 Propagate from seed, nursery stock or from rooted cuttings.
 If you choose to grow oregano from seeds, which are slow to germinate, sow indoors 8-10 weeks before the last frost.
 Set the seedlings in the garden after all danger from frost has passed (see How to Plant Seedlings in the Garden).
 Space plants 1-2 feet apart in beds or rows.
-If high humidity levels are a problem in your growing area, it is best to space plants further apart to encourage good air circulation.
+If high humidity levels are a problem in your planting area, it is best to space plants further apart to encourage good air circulation.

-Flowering doubles the concentration of oil in oregano leaves, so for the strongest flavor don’t harvest until the plants start flowering.
+Flowering doubles the concentration of oil in oregano leaves, so for the strongest flavor do NOT harvest until the plants produce flowers.
 Non-flowering varieties should be harvested in late spring, as the oil concentrations rise steadily and then decline.
 The new growth is the most flavorful.

-To dry, tie the cuttings in small bunches and hang upside down in a well-ventilated, dark room.
-When dried, remove the leaves from the stems and store whole.
+To dry, tie cuttings in small bundles and hang upside down in a well-ventilated, dark room.
+When dry, remove the leaves from the stems and store whole.
 Crush or grind just before use.
 Read more about Harvesting and Preserving Herbs here.

 Insects and Disease: